janosgyerik/software-testing-notes/unit-testing/README.md

   2. Refactor, re-running the tests to track your progress
   3. Confirm that all tests pass.

+## Testing tools in Java

+- Testing: JUnit vs TestNG vs others -> use JUnit4
+  + JUnit is built into all modern IDEs.
+  + Sure it lacks some advanced features.
+But the best tests are simple.
+    If you need advanced features, your design might be fishy.
+  + Use version 4, not 3.

+- Mocking: Mockito vs PowerMock -> use Mockito
+  + Mockito is simple, easy to use, ergonomic
+  + Sure it lacks some advanced features.
+But the best code is simple.
+    If you need advanced features, your design might be fishy.

+## Organizing test code in Maven projects

+- Test code goes in `src/test/java`
+- Test classes should have the same package structure as the classes under test

+## Naming

+- Classes: test classes should use the same name as the class under test with a `Test` suffix
+  + Maven ignores test classes that don't end with `Test`

+- Methods: use long, descriptive names, with underscores separating words
+  + Yes this conflicts with the JLS naming convention of production code.
+    Test code is not production code.
+It's also not API: test methods are only called by the testing framework.

 ## Examples

 See the included Java project (testing-java, import with Maven).